 Theresa L.M.
 Man joined Carters in 2001, becoming a partner in 2006, to practice in the area of charity and not-for-profit law.
-Ms. Man is recognized as a leading expert in charity and not-for-profit law by Lexpert and The Best Lawyers in Canada.
+Ms. Man is recognized as a leading expert in charity and not-for-profit law by Lexpert and The Best Lawyers in Canada and Chambers and Partners.

 Ms. Man is co-author of Corporate and Practice Manual for Charitable and Not-for-Profit Corporations published by Thomson Reuters.
 She has also written on charity and taxation issues for various publications, including The Lawyers Weekly, The Philanthropist, Hilborn:ECS, and Charity Law Bulletin.